 Change … everyone’s favorite thing, right?
 Wrong, of course.
 As the English author Arnold Bennett once said, “Any change, even a change for the better, is always accompanied by drawbacks and discomforts.”
 Anyone who has worked with an agency knows that transitions among account teams can come fast and furious and be very disconcerting for the client.

 At Acceleration Partners, we’re not immune to this; however, by focusing intensely on creating a positive company culture, we experience extremely low employee turnover rates.
 When we do have turnover, it’s nearly always a mindful transition, meaning we have significant advance notice of the impending change.
-More frequently, though, account team changes at AP are the result of internal promotions, repurposing teams for greater synergies and long-term success, or client scope expansions that require restaffing.
+More frequently, though, account team changes at Acceleration Partners are the result of internal promotions, repurposing teams for greater synergies and long-term success, or client scope expansions that require restaffing.

-Regardless of the trigger, our approach is always the same.
-We look to minimize the disruption to the client with a detailed, multiphase approach.
+Regardless of the trigger, our approach is always the same: We look to minimize the disruption to the client with a detailed, multiphase approach.